osa-ora/apim-3scale-demo/README.md

  ### Add API Policies:

- Now, we can add some policies to the APIs, for example let's add retry policy:
+ Now, we can add some policies to the APIs, for example let's add a "Retry" policy:

  <img width="1081" alt="Screenshot 2024-10-04 at 9 26 49 PM" src="https://github.com/user-attachments/assets/c391be12-f510-43eb-8c66-7bd15ae4af21">